juliomateoslangerak/ome-odd-n-ends/omero-merger/tech-details.md

 What next?

 + web import?
 + import performance.
-I've written up some notes about it ways to deal with a large import object graph outside of a single big honking transaction while still ensuring eventual data consistency...Going to look for my notes and add it here...
+I've written up some notes about ways to deal with a large import object graph outside of a single big honking transaction while still ensuring eventual data consistency...Going to look for my notes and add it here...
 + what else? think all the above is already way more than a man-year worth of development?!

+### Notes
+Sometimes I have wild dreams of an OMERO distributed file system to sort out once for all: Luke's straw, data import/export, security, federated repos.
+But when I wake up I realise this is madness.
+Anyhoo, I've collected my brain farts [over here][crazy].

+[crazy]: crazy-ideas.md
+    "Crazy Ideas"
 [high-view]: http://c0c0n3.github.io/ome-smuggler/docs/content/design/high-level/index.html
     "High-level View"
 [messaging]: http://c0c0n3.github.io/ome-smuggler/docs/content/design/messaging/index.html